- Posted on: 05 Jun, 2024

 Our Technician replaced the complete timing belt kit with all the necessary moving components.
 Specialist tools were used (see main image with clamps holding camshafts).
 New rocker cover gaskets were fitted with new seals and “C” clips in the camshaft end cover sprockets.
 An original VAG water pump was fitted with the correct G13 antifreeze.

-In conclusion, these type of repairs can be quite costly due to the components required and time carrying out the repair.
-It is paramount that the repair is carried out right first time.
+In conclusion, these types of repairs can be quite costly due to the components required and the time repairing.
+It is paramount that the repair is carried out right the first time.
 If done correctly it will last to its next replacement date or mileage according to the Manufacturers data.
 You should only have to pay once for the job not twice as this customer had.

 Our Technicians at Autotecnic are proud, trained guys who treat customers and their cars with the respect they deserve.
 They understand that your car is probably the second most valuable asset you own!